 The undeniable benefit of investing in real estate is the fact that this particular strategy is relatable and easy to understand.
 Though it is wise to research the strategies of real estate experts like Than Merrill, you do not need to rely on complex math algorithms or track stock exchanges day by day in order to make a profit.
 Investing in property tends to be more stable than any other financial strategy and it presents lower risks of losing your savings.
 There is something reassuring in having control over your investments, as the real estate market does not depend heavily on the changes in global economy or stock exchange fluctuation.
 There are also several different ways to turn property investment into a profitable source of passive income.
 You can rent your property to individual tenants, you may also transform it into an office building and rent out individual offices to companies.
 And if you feel like it, you can even renovate the property and sell it at a significant profit.

 The Issue of Cost vs. Liquidity

 The real estate market has its drawbacks that need to be taken into account if you want to allocate your funds wisely, the most important being lack of liquidity.
 Property purchases or sales cannot be finalised quickly as they often require extensive preparations.
 Real estate investment is also connected with high initial cost, as well as maintenance, tax and management fees.

 The Question of Accessibility

 On the other hand, investing in shares offers high profit in a relatively short period of time.
-You do not need to have a significant initial capital in order to start trading on foreign exchanges or buying individual stocks, which are quite easy to purchase either through a broker, financial planner or online.
+You do not need to have a significant initial capital and then learn to trade with foreign exchanges or buy individual stocks, which are quite easy to purchase either through a broker, financial planner or online.
 Additionally, company stocks or foreign currencies are convenient to sell whenever you want and wherever you are.
 Stock exchange thrives in growing economy, therefore investing in stocks is the best way to stay ahead of inflation.